 1 – Do Something Kind For Yourself

-- Common Humanity – Recognizing that suffering is part of the shared human experience.
+- Common Humanity: Recognizing that suffering is a shared human experience.

-- Mindfulness – Taking a balanced approach to your negative emotions.
+- Mindfulness: Maintaining a balanced approach to negative emotions.

-You can learn more about Neff’s work at her excellent website, including being able to rate your own self-compassion.
-I highly recommend this site as you consider ways to be kind to yourself.
+Dr. Neff’s work and self-compassion resources are available on her website, including a self-compassion rating tool, which I highly recommend as you explore ways to be kind to yourself.

 Next Step: Read Reflection Message #1.